 Clinical experience and existing research suggest that psychoanalytic therapies are effective.
-A good example is The Tavistock Adult Depression Study (TADS) carried out within the National Health Service (NHS) in the UK, which found that 44% of psychoanalytic psychotherapy clients with chronic depressive symptoms had significantly improved when followed up two years after the end of therapy; whereas only 10% of clients receiving the standard NHS treatments like antidepressants and short-term counselling had improved.
+A good example is The Tavistock Adult Depression Study (TADS) carried out within the National Health Service (NHS) in the UK, which found that 44% of psychoanalytic psychotherapy clients with chronic depressive symptoms significantly improved when followed up two years after the end of therapy compared with only 10% of clients receiving standard treatments like antidepressants and short-term counselling.

-You can read the full report of this research in the paper ‘Pragmatic randomized controlled trial of long-term psychoanalytic psychotherapy for treatment-resistant depression: the Tavistock Adult Depression Study (TADS)’ by Fonagy P, Rost F, Carlyle J et al, in the open access journal World Psychiatry (2015; 14:312–321) at http://online library.wiley.com.
+You can read the full report of this research in the paper ‘Pragmatic randomized controlled trial of long-term psychoanalytic psychotherapy for treatment-resistant depression: the Tavistock Adult Depression Study (TADS)’ by Fonagy P, Rost F, Carlyle J et al, in the open access journal World Psychiatry (2015; 14:312–321) Click Here